-6.4.4.7 EMERGENCY OVERFLOWS PATH
+6.4.4.7 EMERGENCY OVERFLOW PATH

-Emergency surface overflow paths shall be located and sized to convey the 100-year runoff.
-The emergency overflow path cannot travel over private property and overflow must be directed to a City street or an approved watercourse.
+An emergency overflow structure is not permitted in an underground detention facility.
+If a blockage occurs, it should be visible for maintenance.
+The Developer must design for an emergency overflow path should a blockage occur.
+An emergency overflow path cannot travel over private property and overflow must be directed to a City street or an approved watercourse.